- Written by Dr.Mehmet Demircioglu

 I advise avoiding a motorcycle helmet, bicycle helmet, construction hard hat, or tight safety helmet during the first 30 days after a hair transplant.
 Practically, 4 to 5 weeks is safer for many people, and 5 to 6 weeks is better if the helmet is tight, heavy, or worn for long periods.
 A helmet creates pressure, friction, heat, sweat, and repeated rubbing over a scalp that is still healing.

-This should be understood more narrowly.
-It does not mean one gentle helmet touch always ruins grafts.
-It means helmet use adds avoidable pressure during a period when the grafts, the skin surface, and the donor area still need protection.
+Read this point narrowly.
+One gentle helmet touch does not always ruin grafts.
+Helmet use adds avoidable pressure during a period when the grafts, the skin surface, and the donor area still need protection.
+If a helmet or hard hat leaves a visible scalp dent after FUE, send clear photos instead of pressing the area to test it.

 The answer depends on the type of helmet, how tight it is, how long it must be worn, whether it touches the recipient area, whether the donor area is still tender, and whether sweating or repeated removal can be avoided.
 The same pressure logic also applies to clothing after a hair transplant, tight safety eyewear, goggles, glasses or sunglasses after a hair transplant, and headphones after a hair transplant when the band, frame, hood, or collar crosses the grafted area.